Sravani3104/Flappy-Bird---Minigame/README.md

 - Balancing gravity, flap strength, and scroll speed for natural gameplay.
 - Troubleshooting issues like collision detection accuracy and obstacle spacing.

-🎮 Play Online
-You can play the game directly in your browser here:
-Play Flappy Bird - Cloudy Trees

 ✨ Features
 - Sky-blue background with fluffy clouds.
 - Tree obstacles with gaps that scroll smoothly across the screen.